What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 Mother Jones is a nonprofit, liberal, bimonthly magazine that specializes in investigative reporting.

 Mother Jones was founded in 1976 and is based in San Francisco.
 In 2008, the magazine opened a Washington bureau with seven staff members.

 Mother Jones is published by the Foundation for National Progress, which exists solely to support the magazine.
 About half of the magazine’s annual revenue comes from major grants and donations, with the remainder from smaller donations, subscriptions, newsstand sales, and advertising.
 It has stood out from other nonprofit news outlets for its diversity of revenue sources.
-It sells ads for both the print magazine and website.
+In 2012, nearly 39,000 people donated to the magazine.
+It also sells ads for both the print magazine and website.